First Battle of al-Faw: Iraqi counteroffensive

 Iraq launched another counterattack on 10 March, which was unsuccessful.
-On March 1986, the Iranians tried to follow up their success by attempting to take Umm Qasr, which would have severed Iraq from the Gulf and placed Iranian troops on the border with Kuwait.[20]
+In March 1986, the Iranians tried to follow up their success by attempting to take Umm Qasr, which would have severed Iraq from the Gulf and placed Iranian troops on the border with Kuwait.[20]
 However, the offensive failed due to Iranian shortages of armor.[20]
 Thus as a result, fighting on the peninsula stabilized, and became a stalemate.

 Kuwait

 Iranian troops succeeded in reaching the Khor Abdullah waterway opposite Kuwait, creating reports in the local media that Iranian forces had surrounded the Umm Al-Qasr Iraqi naval base.
 Iraq's main air control and warning centre located north of the Al Faw peninsula that was covering the Gulf area of operations, was also captured by Iran.
 This created a state of near panic in neighbouring Kuwait and Saudi Arabia.